 Another challenge reported by some psychonauts was the melancholy experienced after the voyage.
 Besides the serotonergic imbalance caused by some of the most popular psychedelic substances, participants occasionally outline a long-lasting feeling that mundane reality may not be as interesting as they initially thought.
 In addition, in a state of magnified sensitivity pos-journey, things in ordinary life that bothered the participant may become hard to ignore.
 This can be a rich soil for changes in life, but it can also represent tribulation.

-Writing, and speaking to others can assist the participant who is going through post-journey blues to integrate more effectively.
+Writing, and speaking to others can assist the participant going through post-journey blues to integrate more effectively.
 A psychedelic experience can cause the participant to revisit old beliefs with a renewed view of life.
 Putting that into paper can help.
 The broader worldview provided by the psychedelic experience is just a fragment of reality.
 This is why being part of an active community or having a dedicated coach following your integration process is so important.
 This brings us to the next challenge:

 In the days following the psychedelic retreat, the participants in the study reported that they had trouble communicating their experience to people who never had a psychedelic experience before.